crsegerie/trojan-gpt-benchmark/README.md

 (1) either one has access to a reference network (2) one has access to the reference dataset.
 - Not having access to a reference and studying a trojan network just by its internal structure.

-There are many other hypotheses, but we have chosen to focus on this case because it seems to us to be very much linked to the philosophical conception of the word "trojan".
+There are other relevant hypothesises, but it is the main disjonction we have focused on: it appears to us intricately linked to the philosophical concept of Trojan:

 When we do not have access to any kind of reference, it is almost impossible to find trojans because it is difficult to distinguish between a trigger and a bi-gram such as 'Barrack Obama'.
 Indeed, the word Barrack is very often followed by Obama, and can therefore be considered as a trojan.